IBM/aspera-cli/docs/README.md

 Some Aspera applications allow the user to be authenticated using [Public Key Cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography):

 - For SSH: Server
-- For OAuth JWT: AoC, Faspex5, Shares
+- For OAuth JWT: AoC, Faspex 5, faspio Gateway

-It consists in using a pair of associated keys: a private key and a public key.
+It consists of using a pair of associated keys: a private key and a public key.
 The same pair can be used for multiple applications.
 The file containing the private key (key pair) can optionally be protected by a passphrase.
-If the key is protected by a passphrase, then it will be prompted when used.
+If the key is protected by a passphrase, then the passphrase is prompted when the key is used.
 Some plugins support option `passphrase`.

 By default, `ascli` does not support `ed25519` type, nor OpenSSH encoded keys.